-- Coordinates preparation of initial Contract Management Invoice Log spreadsheet with Contracting Officer - Maintains Contract Management Invoice Log spreadsheet for each contract - Upon receipt of invoice from Accounts Payable, reviews invoice for compliance with contract terms, including: - Work is within contract scope - Work has been completed - Invoice is in conformance with contract (includes accurate unit pricing, units/hrs expended, has appropriate back up documentation, etc.) - If invoice is not in compliance with contract terms, refer to Contract Officer and Project Manager for resolution with Contractor.
+- Coordinates preparation of initial Contract Management Invoice Log spreadsheet with Contracting Officer - Maintains Contract Management Invoice Log spreadsheet for each contract - Upon receipt of invoice from Accounts Payable, reviews invoice for compliance with contract terms, including: - o Work is within contract scope - Work has been completed - o Invoice is in conformance with contract (includes accurate unit pricing, units/hrs expended, has appropriate back up documentation, etc.) - If invoice is not in compliance with contract terms, refer to Contract Officer and Project Manager for resolution with Contractor.
 DO NOT PROCESS PAYMENT VOUCHER. - If invoice is in compliance with contract terms, prepare Payment Voucher and update Contract Management Invoice Log spreadsheet to reflect new invoice.
-Send Payment Voucher to Project Manager for approval and signature routing. - Maintain updated folders on Global for each contract, including: - Contract Management Invoice Log spreadsheet - Contract Documents (original contract and amendments) → discuss with IT using a link to files to avoid excessive IT storage issues - Board Agenda Items related to contract - Notifies Contracting Officer if trends appear concerning spend rate or other issues that may require additional funds during the contract term/PO period. - 4.
-Accounts Payable - Receives invoice from vendor and sends to NEW POSITION for action (Can be done electronically or by routing paper copies) - Receives Payment Voucher after signature routing; processes Payment Voucher - If no funds on PO to pay invoice, refer to CA for follow-up.
-Hold payment until notified of resolution.
+Send Payment Voucher to Project Manager for approval and signature routing. - Maintain updated folders on Global for each contract, including: - Contract Management Invoice Log spreadsheet - o Contract Documents (original contract and amendments) → discuss with IT using a link to files to avoid excessive IT storage issues - o Board Agenda Items related to contract - Notifies Contracting Officer if trends appear concerning spend rate or other issues that may require additional funds during the contract term/PO period.